 There are a great number of network topologies in existence, each with different strengths and weaknesses.

 The simplest network is point-to-point.
 This is a single network connection between two nodes.
 In reality, it’s now pretty rare to want to connect only two nodes except in certain critical or special applications.
-A modern example would be the kind of ad-hoc connections made via Bluetooth for things like Apple’s Airdrop file sharing service or remote control of e.g. model airplanes.
+A modern example would be the kind of ad-hoc connections made via Bluetooth for things like file sharing service or remote control of e.g. model airplanes.

-The simplest way to add more nodes to our network is by daisy-chaining, which comes in two flavors: Linear and Ring.
+A basic way to add more nodes to our network is by daisy-chaining, which comes in two flavors: Linear and Ring.